ruipgil/TrackToTrip/README.md

 For transportation mode classification, TrackToTrip uses a wrapper around sklearn's classifiers.
 We consider two different classifiers: the [Stochastic Gradient Descent Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html#sklearn.linear_model.SGDClassifier), and [CART Decision Tree Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier), both implemented by [sklearn](http://scikit-learn.org/).

-To classify a segment (group of tracks) we first do changepoint segmentation, which sub-divides a segment into points where there was a change in mean the absolute velocity difference.
+To classify a segment (trip) we first do changepoint segmentation, which sub-divides a segment into points where there was a change in mean the absolute velocity difference.
 For each sub-segment we then extract features.

 Feature extraction is based on cumulative speed, and the amount of time spent at them.
-We create a histogram, where the bins the velocity (rounded) and the bin values are the percentage of time spent at a certain velocity (bin 10 is 10km/h).
-Then we create a cumulative histogram, and extract the velocities where the cumulative value surpasses 10, 20 to 90% of the time.
+We create a [histogram](../master/docs/histogram.pdf), where the bins the velocity (rounded) and the bin values are the percentage of time spent at a certain velocity (bin 10 is 10km/h).
+Then we create a [cumulative histogram](../master/docs/cum_histograms.pdf), and extract the velocities where the cumulative value surpasses 10, 20 to 90% of the time.

 For instance, for a sub-division marked as *walk*, we get the features: